notaryproject/notation/specs/commandline/blob.md

 ### Verify the signature using a policy scope

-Use the `--policy-scope` flag to select a Policy scope to verify the signature against.
+Use the `--policy-scope` flag to select a policy scope to verify the signature against.

 ```shell
 notation blob verify --policy-scope blob-verification-selector --signature /tmp/my-blob-signature.sig.jws /tmp/my-blob.bin